Table of Contents

 Set up a meeting with your photographers before the wedding, and discuss your expectation for the day.
 The things you want to focus on, the possible difficulties, the shot list and notes, and so on.
 This is also the chance for the photographers to familiarize themselves with the couple (if you haven’t done so already at the engagement shoot) and learn more about their families and bridal party.

-Families and bridal party are also a big part of the wedding, so make sure your photographers know them as well.
+Families and bridal parties are also a big part of the wedding, so make sure your photographers know them as well.